Liebeck v. McDonald's Restaurants: Coffee temperature

-Since Liebeck, McDonald's has not reduced the service temperature of its coffee.
-McDonald's current policy is to serve coffee at 176–194 F, relying on more sternly worded warnings on cups made of rigid foam to avoid future liability, though it continues to face lawsuits over hot coffee.
-The Specialty Coffee Association of America supports improved packaging methods rather than lowering the temperature at which coffee is served.
+According to a 2007 report, McDonald's had not reduced the temperature of its coffee, serving it at 176–194 F, relying on more sternly worded warnings on cups made of rigid foam to avoid future injury and liability (though it continues to face lawsuits over hot coffee).
+However, in 2013, the New York Times reported that McDonald's had lowered its service temperature to 170–180 F. The Specialty Coffee Association of America supports improved packaging methods rather than lowering the temperature at which coffee is served.
 The association has successfully aided the defense of subsequent coffee burn cases.
 Similarly, as of 2004, Starbucks sells coffee at 175–185 F, and the executive director of the Specialty Coffee Association of America reported that the standard serving temperature is 160–185 F.

 Hot Coffee documentary

-On June 27, 2011, HBO premiered a documentary about tort reform problems titled Hot Coffee.
+On June 27, 2011, HBO premiered a documentary about tort reform problems, Hot Coffee.
 A large portion of the film covered Liebeck's lawsuit.
 This included news clips, comments from celebrities and politicians about the case, as well as myths and misconceptions, including how many people thought she was driving when the incident occurred and thought that she suffered only minor superficial burns.

 The New York Times Retro Report

 On October 21, 2013, The New York Times published a Retro Report video about the media reaction and an accompanying article about the changes in coffee drinking over 20 years.
-The New York Times noted how the details of Liebeck's story lost length and context as it was reported worldwide.
-McDonald's rather than Liebeck was portrayed as the victim.

-An October 25 follow-up article noted that the video had more than one million views and had sparked vigorous debate in the online comments.
+The New York Times noted how the details of Liebeck's story lost length and context as it was reported worldwide, and that McDonald's, rather than Liebeck, was portrayed as the victim.
+Within a month, the Retro Report video had more than one million views and had triggered debate in the online comments.